ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 We use a spring scale to measure the force $$F$$.
 We keep the angle of the air track constant.
 We release the glider from the top of the track, and record the time for the glider to travel from the start to when it hits the elastic bumper at the bottom end of the track.
-For these runs, the height b will equal GUAC.
+For these runs, the height b will equal 7.6cm.

 The video below shows the setup, and the three glider runs.
 Use the timer on the video to find the time for each of the three runs.
 AVOCADO (Need to decide how students will do timing, etc.)